Wind-WindKids/winding/winding.md

 lush carpet of individual blades, dew lightly beading near the laptops.
 ```

-## Describing a Web Page
+## Creating a Web Page

-The same syntax can be used to describe a web page, a page of book, or a slide.
-The only difference is the message to the responsible agent:
+The same syntax can be used to create a web page, a page of book, or a slide.
+The only difference is the message to the receiving agent:

 ```markdown
 --